|Guide||♦||8 Triplogs||Active Topic|

 To the Tower With You!!!

-The abandoned campgound has plenty of parking since you will likely be the only one using this relatively abandoned trail.
-Veer left as you enter The trailhead signage will be on your left.
+The abandoned campground has plenty of parking since you will likely be the only one using this relatively abandoned trail.
+Veer left as you enter.
+The trailhead signage will be on your left.

-Approximately .8 miles into the hike, the terrain becomes must steeper and the trail much more difficult to follow.
-A gps track here is helpful, though several tracks deviate significantly from the original trail.
+Approximately .8 miles into the hike, the terrain becomes must steeper, and the trail much more challenging to follow.
+A GPS track here is helpful, though several tracks deviate significantly from the original trail.
 Watch for cairns and keep going uphill.

 The trail will emerge onto the tower access road.
-Straight ahead is the tower cab perched on a 40 foot steel tower frame.
-If occupied, expect you will be invited up for some world class views.
-On my first trip up in the tower I could see the Grand Canyon's North Rim and Baboquivari Peak south of Tucson.
-Tony was working the tower that day.
+Straight ahead is the tower cab perched on a 40-foot steel tower frame.
+If occupied, expect you will be invited up for some world-class views.
+On my first trip up in the tower, I could see the Grand Canyon's North Rim and Baboquivari Peak south of Tucson.
+Tony was working at the tower that day.
 He's a bit of a legend in Crown King, was in the tower at the start of the Lane 2 Fire, and often plays in the early band at the Saloon on Friday nights.
-Most of the folks manning the tower are long time Crown King residents and possess a wealth of history about the area which they willingly share.
+Most of the folks manning the tower are long time Crown King residents and possess a wealth of history about the area they willingly share.

-Water Sources: Water is available at the Ranger Station, Hazlett Hollow Campground and Turney Group Campground (maybe turned off in winter months).
+Water is available at the Ranger Station, Hazlett Hollow Campground, and Turney Group Campground (may be turned off in winter months).